AMDmi3/reprise/README.md

 ## Features against poudriere

 - **Automatic jail management**
-  Jails are created on demand, no preparation steps are needed to run a first build.
+  Jails are automatically created on demand, no preparation steps are needed to run a build.
+- **Automatic port trees management**
+  No need to specify port trees explicitly, ports are tested in their native ports trees.
 - **Any number of simultaneous runs**
-  No `jail is already running` errors, run any number of builds at a time.
+  No `jail is already running` errors, any number of builds at once are possible.
-- **Uses prebuilt packages**
+- **Uses prebuilt packages eagerly**
   By default uses only prebuilt packages for all dependencies.
-- **Convenient adhoc runs**
-  Run without arguments in a port directory to test it in its ports tree.
 - **`make test` support**
   Running upstream unit and integration tests is crucial for providing high quality software through the Ports Tree, and this tool allows to do it without polluting the host system.
 It also properly supports `TEST_DEPENDS`, even when they create dependency loops.
+- **Support for testing options combinations**
+  It is possible to automatically test a lot of options combinations for a given ports.

-## Current drawbacks compared to poudriere
+## Drawbacks compared to poudriere

 Most of these will hopefully be solved at some point.